BerkaySeyhun/Racket-Games/README.md

 # DrRacket-Games
 I made small changes in these games that I found on the internet and collected them together.
-I used parts of the games to help my CMPE course at university.
+I used parts of the games to help my CMPE100 course at university.

+-Ahmet Berkay Seyhun-